oceanprotocol-archive/oceanend2end/docs/index.md

 # Ocean End-To-End (E2E)
-This agent is responsible for doing a full demo of the main Ocean functionalities.
-The heavy lifting for this use-case is done by the `eightballer/ocean:0.1.0` skill, protocol and connection.

 The following list briefly explains the steps which the agent takes:

 - Once this agent is run, it starts off by deploying a new pool.